Homicide Attorney in Pasadena And Southern California

 - Felony murder rule – Some crimes are charged based on the felony murder rule, which is committing an act that turns any related death into first-degree murder.
 This applies to both first and second-degree murder

 Regardless of the specific charges, homicide and murder are always extremely serious.
 A conviction can result in significant penalties, including extended prison sentences, life in prison, or capital punishment.
-If you or a loved one has been charged with murder or homicide, contact a Pasadena murder lawyer immediately.
+If you or a loved one has been charged with murder or homicide, contact a Southern California murder lawyer immediately.

 Strong Defense Strategies